 Sangeeta Chattoo is a social anthropologist by background.
 She is currently a Research Fellow at the Department of Health Sciences, University of York and Associate Editor of the Journal Ethnicity and Heath.
 Her areas of research and writing include ethnicity and heath; cancer, chronic illness and palliative care; kinship and caring; and biographical and comparative methods of social research.

-Ronny Flynn is an independent consultant recently returned from Solomon Islands, where she worked for UNICEF.
-From 2006 to 2010 she worked as Director of Health and Housing at the 'race' Equality Foundation in London, and was commissioning editor for their series of Better Health and Better Housing briefing papers.
+Ronny Flynn worked as Director of Health and Housing at the Race Equality Foundation in London until retiring in 2010.
+She was commissioning editor for their series of Better Health and Better Housing briefing papers.
 Prior to this, she worked at The Open University.

 Part I: Introduction;